sudhamshreddy7/Terraform/README.md

 **Deploying a VM instance on Azure which allows SSH into them:**
 1. Modify the vm.tf file accounding to the requirements

+**Deploying a VM instance on GCP which allows SSH into them:**
+1. Modify the cloud_compute.tf file accounding to the requirements

+***Note: All secret variables stored in Secret.tf file***

 ***Deploying the scripts:***